oedotme/generouted/plugins/react-router/readme.md

 ## How

-This integration is based on a Vite plugin to generate routes config for React Router with `generouted` conventions.
-The output is saved at `src/routes.gen.tsx` and gets updated by the add/change/delete at `src/pages/*`.
+This integration is based on a Vite plugin to generate routes types for React Router with `generouted` conventions.
+The output is saved by default at `src/router.ts` and gets updated by the add/change/delete at `src/pages/*`.

 ## Getting started